Pascal273/Pascal273/README.md

 ---
 I’m Pascal, a Python Backend Developer who recently finished my studies in Back-End Development with Python as the focus.

+Bechelors Level Diploma for Python Software Development by [Openclassrooms](https://openclassrooms.com/en/).
+Recognized Professional Diploma as registered by the National Directory of Professional Certifications (RNCP) of France.
+The diploma is Level 6 on the European Qualifications Framework (EQF) (Bachelors Level[EU] / Diplom-HF [CH]).

 ## 💻 Skills

   PYTHON, DJANGO, FLASK, FASTAPI, SQL, PYTEST, CIRCLE-CI/CD, DOCKER, HEROKU, SENTRY, JAVASCRIPT, HTML/CSS, BOOTSTRAP, SASS/SCSS

 ## 📫 How to reach me